Family: Daisy & Dandelion [Asteraceae]

 (Pilosella praealta subsp. thaumasia) Tall Mouse-ear Hawkweed

-Fox and Cubs (Orange Hawkweed).
+Fox-and-Cubs (Orange Hawkweed).

 (Pilosella aurantiaca)